get-dx/d3-charts/docs/stacked-bar-chart.md

 const stackedbarchart = new StackedBarChart({
   elChart: document.getElementById("#mystackedbarchart"),

+  // optional - defaults to Infinity
+  maxBarWidth: 40,

   // optional - defaults to 0.4
   paddingOuter: 0.4,

   // optional - defaults to 0